hypo69/hypo/docs/gemini/out/en/how_to/src/_examples/get_relative_path.rst

 Description
 -------------------------
 This Python code snippet defines a function to obtain the relative path of a file or directory, specifically within a project structure.
 It leverages the `pathlib` module for path manipulation and a custom `get_relative_path` function from the `src.utils.path` module.
-The code demonstrates how to use this custom function to find the relative path of a file (`__file__`) relative to a specified directory ('hypotez').
+The code demonStartes how to use this custom function to find the relative path of a file (`__file__`) relative to a specified directory ('hypotez').
 It then prints the calculated relative path to the console.
 The code also includes import statements from the `header` module and `src.utils.path`.

 Execution steps